dkln/blue_board/README.md

 ## Server

-Can be used in combination with Robin Roestenburg's compatible [BlueBoard server](https://github.com/robinroestenburg/blue_board_server).
+Can be used in combination with Robin Roestenburg's compatible [Bluebeard server](https://github.com/robinroestenburg/bluebeard).

 ## Installation